 - Not battle-proof.
 XRP never had to prove itself in a severe and constant threat to change monetary policies like Bitcoin did with all its forks and the massive swarm of altcoins constantly trying to damage it or to leech on its success.
 It is completely unclear what would happen with XRP in such a case.
 Oh, wait: in 2019, someone developed a software tool to save binary data in the XRP ledger utilizing the ‘memo’ field, which was defined as being ‘Indestructible.
 Immutable.
 Infinite File Storage.’ back then.
 In the real world, however, this could be abused – so the fee system (!) was quickly adjusted and pushed into the code to make further ‘abuse’ impossible.

-Many wallets found themselves offline back in December 2021, when so-called “airdrop spam” (isn’t one of the main reasons for the XRP token according to the statements of its developers exactly that: to prevent spam?) froze large parts of the network for hours, another bug forced the rebooting of the just 10 “full history” servers a few days later.
-At least there were no data losses that have become public so far. - The XRP ledger is an account-based system – all transactions ever arriving in or leaving one’s wallet (which is easily identifiable after having been used to transfer tokens bought through a centralised exchange) are ‘on record’ – forever.
+There have even been downtimes of the whole XRP ledger until very recently, like the one freezing dozens of nodes in November 2024. - The XRP ledger is an account-based system – all transactions ever arriving in or leaving one’s wallet (which is easily identifiable after having been used to transfer tokens bought through a centralised exchange) are ‘on record’ – forever.
 Bitcoin’s ledger records UTXO’s (transaction inputs/outputs) which are not directly associated with individual users, which makes the reconstruction of one’s transaction history a considerably more complex challenge by default.
 In professional terms, Bitcoin’s fungibility is orders of magnitude better than XRP’s.

 - As a consequence of the above, a whole website dedicated to ‘flag accounts‘ was set up: if transactions are considered as ‘illicit’ and/or were reported to/by governmental authorities, these wallets (accounts) will get flagged by the system, comparable to the FBI flagging banking accounts.
 Needless to say, while such features may sound ‘helpful’ at first sight (particularly in ‘crypto’, where scams are frequent), they usually become highly problematic in countries with authoritarian governments or if someone wants to cause trouble to other XRP users.
 On top of that, they tend to make users more careless: instead of learning how to act responsibly and to become truly sovereign property owners (iow: to ‘be their own bank’, which is why cryptocurrencies were created in the first place), they are invited to trust third parties to fix their problems.